FurryCoders/FALocalRepo/README.md

 Merge database from `DATABASE_ORIGIN`.
 Specific tables can be selected with the `--query` option.
 For details on the syntax for the `QUERY` value, see [Database Query Language](#database-query-language).
 To select all entries in a table, use `%` as query.
 The `TABLE` value can be one of SUBMISSIONS, JOURNALS, USERS.

 If no `--query` option is given, all major tables from the origin database are copied (SUBMISSIONS, JOURNALS, USERS).

+Existing submissions are not replaced by default; to replace existing entries with those from `DATABASE_ORIGIN`, use the `--replace` option.

 > ```
 > falocalrepo database merge ~/FA.db --query USERS tom --SUBMISSIONS '@author tom'